Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Implementation for determining in a periodic domain

-MFM allows computation of every component in the leading-order eddy viscosity tensor $D^0_{jilk}$ in Equation \ref{eq:leadingApproxGeneral}.
-In Section 2.2.2., we briefly explained how $D^0_{ji21}$ is determined via MFM with a forcing of $V_1=x_2$ and $V_2=V_3=0$.
+MFM allows computation of every component in the leading-order eddy viscosity tensor $D^0_{ijkl}$ in Equation \ref{eq:leadingApproxGeneral}.
+In Section 2.2.2., we briefly explained how $D^0_{ij21}$ is determined via MFM with a forcing that would maintain $V_1=x_2$ and $V_2=V_3=0$.
 For this case, boundary conditions and the initial condition are easily chosen to be compatible with the MFM instructions; for instance, periodic conditions in $x_1$ and $x_3$ direction and a Dirichlet condition in $x_2$ such as $v_1(x_1,x_2=\pm1,x_3)=\pm1$.
-The simple generalization of the forcing to other directions is $V_n=x_m$ and $V_{i\neq n}=0$ where $m$ and $n$ is not indices in the index notation, rather a choice of the forcing direction.
-However, such directional forcing is problematic in certain directions.
-For example, MFM of $V_2=x_1$ and $V_1=V_3=0$ forcing to compute $D_{ji12}$ has incompatible boundary conditions with the DNS solver since it cannot enforce periodicity in the $x_1$ direction.
-Therefore, to compute all the components of the eddy viscosity tensor, we modify the GMT to solve for the fluctuating part of the GMT variable $v_i'$.
-We start from the GMT equations with forcing of $V_n=x_m$ and $V_{i\neq n}=0$ which gives a tensor $D^0_{jimn}$ as shown in Equation \ref{eq:leadingOrderMFMPostprocess}.
-When we subtract the mean of the GMT equation from the GMT equation, the equation becomes the following:
+The simple generalization of the forcing to other directions is $V_n=x_m$ and $V_{i\neq n}=0$ where $m$ and $n$ are not indices in the index notation, rather a choice of the forcing direction.
+However, \corr{such forcing is not directly implementable in codes with periodic boundary conditions}.
+For example, \corr{to compute $D^0_{ij12}$ we need the forcing scenario that sustains $V_2=x_1$ and $V_1=V_3=0$ which} has incompatible boundary conditions with the DNS solver since $V_2=x_1$ is not a periodic field in the streamwise direction.
+As a remedy, to compute all the components of the eddy viscosity tensor, we modify the GMT to solve for the fluctuating part of the GMT variable $v_i'$ as follows.
+We start from the GMT equations with forcing of $V_n=x_m$ and $V_{i\neq n}=0$ which allows quantification of $D^0_{ijmn}$ as shown in Equation \ref{eq:leadingOrderMFMPostprocess}.
+When we subtract the mean of the GMT equation from the GMT equation, the resulting equation becomes

-At given $m$ and $n$, once we solve for the equation above, we can determine the nine of the eddy viscosity tensor by post-processing the results as Equation \ref{eq:leadingOrderMFMPostprocess}.
-Using various $m$ and $n$, we reveal all the element in the leading-order eddy viscosity tensor.
+\corr{which is implementable in a periodic solver since it eliminates the need for explicit inclusion of $V_n=x_m$.} For a given $m$ and $n$, once we numerically solve the equation above, we can determine the nine components of the eddy viscosity tensor by post-processing the results as Equation \ref{eq:leadingOrderMFMPostprocess}.
+Using different combinations of $m$ and $n$, we reveal all the element in the leading-order eddy viscosity tensor.